The context

 Results and next steps

 The test had a statistically significant impact with the test group showing an observed engagement uplift of 3.5%.
-Interestingly, some regional differences were observed, but these could also be due to the start mixes—further is required to reach statistical significance.
+Interestingly, some regional differences were observed, but these could also be due to the start mixes—further testing is required to reach statistical significance.

 We are planning our next test to further optimize the pack and see if we can increase the engagement uplift—watch this space!